Emergency Dentist Edinburgh

 What to do with a Swollen Face?

-A swollen face is one of the most common reasons to seek out an emergency dentist .
+A swollen face is one of the most common reasons to seek out an emergency dentist.
 Swollen faces can arise very gradually over the course of a day or two, but sometimes can be rapid.
-It can arise due medications or chemicals, and treatment is dependent upon the cause, and an accurate diagnosis.
+It can arise due to a dental infections, dental abscess, allergic reactions, medications or chemicals, direct trauma, oral surgery, angioedema, gland blockage and cellulitis.
+Treatment is dependent upon the cause and an accurate diagnosis.
 Swollen faces can cause a lot of anxiety, and left untreated can cause complications.
-Further help can be found by visiting an emergency dentist near me
+Further help can be found by seeing your dentist or visiting an emergency dentist near me.

 What Painkiller do I need to use for Toothache?